Faux Stacked Stone Siding from Ply Gem installed by Texas Home Exteriors in Houston Texas.

 Durable and Warm

 Faux Stacked Stone (natural stone, cultured stone, stone veneer or manufactured stone) also gives any home exterior a warm and earthy feel that says, “welcome home”.
-Stone Siding is also the most durable home exterior siding product on the market.
+Stone Siding is also the most durable home exterior siding product on the market today.

 Faux stacked stone does not need painting, will not dent or chip and needs no upkeep at all.
 To be honest, Faux Stacked Stone Siding will outlast all of us continuing to look good for our children and even our grandchildren.
 It will surely withstand the test of time for all to appreciate and enjoy.